 Sheep’s Wool Insulation

-Sheep’s wool is another mildly expensive, yet incredible high performing insulation material that can be used in green home building and other eco-friendly construction.
+Sheep’s wool is another mildly expensive, yet incredible high performing insulation material that is the perfect compliment to sustainable homes and other eco-friendly construction.
 While it is not taken directly from the shears, sheep’s wool insulation is typically made from scrapped and recycled pieces from manufacturing carpets and other wool products.

 Compared to most other insulation type’s sheep’s wool insulation has the highest R-value, pound for pound.
 The unique material naturally stores heat, captures VOCs, and is capable of absorbing up to 40% of its own weight in condensation.
 Sheep’s wool insulation is long-lasting, with an expected lifespan of over 100 years.